megaease/easeagent/doc/benchmark2.md

      iterations.....................: 305670  381.643662/s
      vus............................: 6       min=5         max=700
      vus_max........................: 700     min=700       max=700
 ```

 ## Conclusion

 Optimisation is required in terms of cpu efficiency/memory usage and latency throughput.
+The average heap memory has been growing slowly, so there may be a memory leak that needs to be addressed.